String Quartet No.1

 One of the first pieces I published under Lynwood Music was Andrew's String Quartet No.1.
 In those days our photocopier paper was on a roll and our ink in a bottle!
 I created Andrew's first brochure with this equipment too.
 There were not too many compositions published by Lynwood Music at that time (the work was premiered in 1980), so they fitted on to 2 sides of an A4 sheet folded lengthwise.
-I designed the title page on an old fashioned typewriter, writing Andrew's name in rows of crosses, like a tapestry.
+I designed the title page of the brochure on an old-fashioned typewriter, writing Andrew's name in rows of crosses, like a tapestry.
 As time went on, Andrew's list of works grew to fill an A3 sheet folded in concertina fashion.
-Eventually the works filled a 30 page printed booklet, before we went on to the early days of the website.
+Eventually the works filled a 30-page printed booklet, before we went on to the early days of the website.

 The first performance of String Quartet No.1 was on May 15th 1980 in Blakedown Church, Worcestershire (We lived in Blakedown then).

 At first some people didn't take this work seriously.
 String quartet players in those days were indeed very serious.
 There were a number of famous Quartets, whose concerts were extremely popular, but also highbrow.
 Andrew entered this world with a lighthearted, jazzy, dance-like piece.
 Moreover, he wrote the parts out in blue biro (no computers then) and his double stopping was difficult and hard to read.
 Even the Perry student quartet, who premiered the work, treated it as a less important part of their programme of otherwise established works.
 In those days only composers from past eras were respected.